meltyourface/blank/posts/Contemplative-exercises/Contemplative-Exercises-for-Occult-Knowledge-and-Understanding/index.md

 2. The Lesser Banishing Ritual of the Pentagram (LBRP) Historical Origins: Developed within the framework of the Golden Dawn, a late 19th-century esoteric order, the LBRP is a vital practice used for protection and purification.

-Purpose: The LBRP serves to cleanse the practitioner's energetic field and the surrounding environment, creating a balanced and protective space in which the student can conduct further occult work.
+**Purpose**: The LBRP serves to cleanse the practitioner's energetic field and the surrounding environment, creating a balanced and protective space in which the student can conduct further occult work.

-Practice:
+**Practice**:
 a.
 Stand upright, facing east, arms at your sides.
 b.
 Perform the Qabalistic Cross, drawing energy from above, below, and the four cardinal directions to center and ground yourself.
 c.
 Starting at your left hip, trace a pentagram in the air using your right hand, invoking the divine names in each cardinal direction (YHVH, Adonai, Eheieh, and AGLA).